Harriet Doerr, published by Penguin Books 1984

 Harriet Doerr and her husband Albert did move from San Francisco to Mexico to run Albert’s family mine, and their story ended much as the Deltons’ did.
 Although it’s presented as novel rather than memoir, this is based on actual events.
 I’m not certain how strictly autobiographical it is – did Luis, Ignacio, and Paz really exist?
 Did Lourdes the housekeeper really hide charms around the house to keep the Deltons healthy and the mine prosperous?
 We don’t know, and I don’t want to know.

-Stones for Ibarra was published in 1984 – a little young for a classic, but it reads like a classic and it won a National Book Award for First Work of Fiction, among many other awards.
+Stones for Ibarra is a little young for a classic, but it reads like a classic and it won a National Book Award for First Work of Fiction, among many other awards.
 The author wrote a second novel and a collection of short stories and essays.
 The book was the basis for a movie made for TV in 1988 starring Glenn Close and Keith Carradine.
 I have not seen the movie.